kenrector/sigma-cpv-kit/README.md

 Telnet to one of the dedicated lines, 0-5 or 10 will get you connected as a non-VT100 terminal.

 ## Boot from disc
 You can boot CP-V from the swap disc with the simh boot command, boot dpb0.
-Each time you reboot you will need to do the ON 107 keyin and dep 114a 0 commands.
+Each time you reboot you will need to do the ON 107 keyin.

-The :USERS file is that which was initialized above.

-You will need to set the number of on line user safter each boot

 ## SUPER
 SUPER is the CP-V tool used to create and maintain user account parameters.
 The SUPER on the cpcp.tap PO tape is a modified version developed by Andrews University.